DeepWave-KAUST/GNO-pub/README.md

 configurations may be required for different combinations of workstation and GPU.
 If your graphics card does not large batch size training, please reduce the configuration value of args (`batch_size`) in the `gno/train.py` file.

 ## Cite us
-Cheng et al. (2026) Physics-guided generative neural operator for seismic wavefield solutions.
+Cheng et al. (2026) Seismic wavefield solutions via physics-guided generative neural operator.